itayperl/mpv-language-tools/README.md

 Maps Shift-K to open the currently displayed subtitle in [Jisho](http://jisho.org).

+Supports only external ASS and SRT subtitles.
 Assumes `sensible-browser` is in PATH.

 ### record.lua